sudar/pig-samples/README.md

 - data-bag.txt - A simple data file to explain bag data type
 - nested-schema.txt - A simple data file to explain nested data schemas
 - simple-tuples - A simple data file to explain simple tuples
+- multi-delimiter.txt - A simple data file that contains data that have multiple delimiters

 ### other files